NKUhealong/alonghe.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I’m currently pursuing the Ph.D. degree with the National Key Laboratory of Fundamental Science on Synthetic Vision, the College of Computer Science, Nankai University, co-advised by Prof. Tao Li.
-I was sponsored by the China Scholarship Council (CSC) and participated in a joint doctoral training program at the Agency for Science, Technology and Research (A*STAR) in Singapore from September 2022 to September 2023, under the supervision of Dr Huazhu Fu.
+I’m currently pursuing the Ph.D. degree with the College of Computer Science, Nankai University, advised by Prof. Tao Li.
+I was sponsored by the China Scholarship Council (CSC) and participated in a joint doctoral training program at the Agency for Science, Technology and Research (A*STAR) in Singapore from September 2023 to September 2024 under the supervision of Dr Huazhu Fu.

 My research interest includes medical image analysis and computer vision.